-If you are modelling a give-way within a partiallly signalled roundabout within TRANSYT, and still using TRANSYT 13 or earlier, you will need to obtain give-way coefficients (TRANSYT maximum flow and slope coefficients) from somewhere outside of TRANSYT.
+TRANSYT 13 or earlier: If you are modelling a give-way within a partially signalled roundabout within TRANSYT, you will need to obtain give-way coefficients (TRANSYT maximum flow and slope coefficients) from somewhere outside of TRANSYT.

 For grade-separated/very large roundabouts, circulating flows for the central 30 minutes are required in addition to the normal geometric parameters (other flows can be any value).